Al3ncar/Js_Udemy/README.md

 - Apresentação do pi
 - Apresentação do pow
 - Apresentação do Raiz
-- Desafio da aula 13
+- Desafio do Numero *

 >14° aula:
 - Explicação dos indices no array